dgerabagi/data-curation-environment/flattened_repo.md

 <file path="src/backend/services/history.service.ts">
 // src/backend/services/history.service.ts
-// Updated on: C2 (Fix TS errors, add saveLastViewedCycleId) import * as vscode from 'vscode';
+// Updated on: C3 (Fix data loss bugs with saveLastViewedCycleId and robust getInitialCycle) import * as vscode from 'vscode';
 import * as path from 'path';
 import { Services } from './services';